-During 2022, the HRC and management received information from the following external providers: Aon, Ashurst, EY, Mercer Consulting (Australia) Pty Ltd and PricewaterhouseCoopers.
+During 2023, the HRC and management received information from the following external advisors: Aon, Ashurst, Deloitte, EY, Guerdon Associates, Herbert Smith Freehills, PayIQ Executive Pay and PricewaterhouseCoopers.
 This information related to market data, market practices, analysis and modelling, legislative requirements and the interpretation of governance and regulatory requirements.